Group superschemes: Introduction

-In the eleventh section, using the techniques developed previously, we prove that the category of locally algebraic group superschemes is equivalent to locally algebraic Harish-Chandra pairs.
-The content of the twelfth and thirteenth sections has already been discussed in detail above.
+In the twelfth section, using the techniques developed previously, we prove that the category of locally algebraic group superschemes is equivalent to locally algebraic Harish-Chandra pairs.
+The content of the last two sections has already been discussed in detail above.